KeystoneDH/2021/_pages/schedule.md

 ---
 To access the Zoom links for each scheduled event:

 Click on an individual session and follow the "Zoom link" beside the presentation information.

-    When the prompt asks you for username and password, enter the code you received in your registration confirmation email.
+At the prompt, enter the code you received in your registration confirmation email.

+Use the same code for both Username and Password

 Questions? contactkeystonedh@gmail.com